wp-plugins/mce-accessible-language-change/readme.txt

 == Upgrade Notice ==

+= 2.1 =
+If your are using IE, you should upgrade.

 = 2.0 =
 Plugin is rewritten and completely adapted to TinyMCE 4 - Upgrade for WP 3.9 and above.